What we achieved?

 We strive for harmony within our platform.
 Alpha is progressing rapidly and discussions about Beta’s features are intensifying.
 CDL comes as a natural evolution of our brand, this is true, but we also need to prepare for what Beta will become.

 Coreto’s platform is not a simple website — it’s a complete digital product, preparing to onboard millions of users, lying at the crossroads between social interaction and blockchain research.
-No “on the knee” design system will handle this complexity.
+No “on the knee” design system will deal with this complexity.

 First, we will update Coreto’s online presence.
 Our social accounts have already been updated and requests were sent to partners, exchanges, and price-tracking websites.
 We should see the changes in the next few days.